-Pelosi rips up Trump speech.
+Pelosi shreds Trump’s speech.
 Right there on the podium.

 WASHINGTON (AP) — And then she tore up the speech.

-No sooner had President Donald Trump finished his State of the Union address than House Speaker Pelosi ripped the paper it was printed on in two.
+No sooner had President Donald Trump finished his State of the Union address than House Speaker Nancy Pelosi ripped the paper it was printed on in two.

 Right there, on camera, behind Trump’s back.
 As he stepped down, she ripped again.
 Then a third time.
 And a fourth.
 If Trump knew about the American carnage going on behind him, he didn’t react as he left.
 But Pelosi was on her turf, with a deep understanding of her audience — and she wasn’t finished.
-In case any confusion remained, Pelosi she held up what remained of the address to her family in the gallery, in full view of reporters.
+In case any confusion remained, Pelosi held up what remained of the address to her family in the gallery, in full view of reporters.

 “It was a manifesto of mistruths,” Pelosi told reporters as she left the Capitol.
-The ripping was not planned, according to a person close to the speaker who was unauthorized to speak publicly.
+The ripping was not planned, according to a person close to the Democratic speaker who was unauthorized to speak publicly.

+Even as Republican criticism piled up on Wednesday, Pelosi dug in on the speech-shredding.

+“I felt very liberated last night,” Pelosi told House Democrats in their private caucus meeting, according to a Democrat aide in the room, who spoke on condition of anonymity to discuss the remarks.

 Republicans dismissed her display, on the eve of Trump’s acquittal in the Senate impeachment trial, as a tantrum.

+Pence accused Pelosi of trying to make the evening “about her and I think the American people see through it.”

-“She might as well rip up any plans for attracting independent voters,” said Trump campaign spokesman Tim Murtaugh.
-“Pelosi and the Democrats sat on their hands through all of the good news for Americans in that speech.”
+Trump campaign spokesman Tim Murtaugh said Tuesday night that Pelosi “might as well rip up any plans for attracting independent voters.”

-“This speech was about American heroes and American workers.
-She decided THAT was worth literally tearing apart,” tweeted Steve Scalise of Louisiana, the Republican vote-counter.
+Republican Rep. Steve Scalise of Louisiana added in a tweet Tuesday: “This speech was about American heroes and American workers.
+She decided THAT was worth literally tearing apart.”

 Tearing the speech gave Pelosi the last visual word over Trump, who had spoken to the House from a position of strength.
 He arrived in the chamber with the full force of the Republican Party behind him.
 She is leading a party in the throes of a divisive presidential nomination fight that had botched the kickoff Iowa caucuses only the night before.
 The House had impeached Trump on her watch.
 But the Senate was poised to acquit him.

-Note: This story has been corrected to show Limbaugh was given the Medal of Freedom, not the Medal of Honor.